robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 Let's say you have conducted backtests and the results aren't spectacular.
 What should you try?

-- Try the Hierarchical Risk Parity model (see :ref:`other-optimisers`) – which seems to robustly outperform mean-variance optimisation out of sample.
+- Try the Hierarchical Risk Parity model (see :ref:`other-optimizers`) – which seems to robustly outperform mean-variance optimization out of sample.
 - Use the Black-Litterman model to construct a more stable model of expected returns.
   Alternatively, just drop the expected returns altogether!
 There is a large body of research that suggests that minimum variance portfolios (``ef.min_volatility()``) consistently outperform